 - The border veterinarian makes a decision in the TRACES system.

-- Present the CHED document to Customs and pay.
+- Present the CHED certificate to Customs and make the payments.

-If the lot does not fulfil the requirements for approved entry into the EU, the border veterinarian will reject the lot.
+- If the batch does not meet the requirements for acceptance into the EU, the official veterinarian will reject it.